-If there is also swelling and pain, Ibuprofen (Advil) is a good option comparatively as it helps in both the swelling and pain.
+If there is swelling and pain, Ibuprofen (Advil) is a good option comparatively as it helps in both the swelling and pain.
 Some of the side effects of this product are diarrhea, abdominal pain, and in some cases, may cause an upset stomach.

 Using A Toe Protector

 The toe protectors are the best-ingrown toenail tool you can invest in if you suffer from the ingrown toenail problem.
 These products provide a cushioning barrier for the toenails.
-The toenail protectors are available in various forms, like rings that fit in the affected area or cover the entire toe.
+The toenail protectors are available in various forms, like rings that fit the affected area or cover the entire toe.

 You can also use the toe protectors, which come with medication effects.
 One good product available for the problem is Dr. Scholl’s toenail protector, which comes with a medicated gel.
 The medicated gel in this product softens the toenail, making it easy for you to trim the toenails.